catli/xBKT/README.md

         | 1  2  1  1  3 |

-* `stateseqs`: this attribute is the true knowledge state for above data and should not be undefined before running the `xBKT` model.
+* `stateseqs`: this attribute is the true knowledge state for above data and should be left undefined before running the `xBKT` model.

 The output of the model can will be stored in a `fitmodel` object, containing the following probabilities as attributes:
-* `As`: the transition probability between the state of knowing and not knowing.
-Includes both `learns` and `forgets` probability. `As` has a different matrix for each resource.
+* `As`: the transition probability between the "knowing" and "not knowing" state.
+Includes both the `learns` and `forgets` probabilities, and their inverse. `As` defines a different 4x4 matrix for each resource.
-* `learns`: the probability of transitioning to the `know` state given `not know`.
+* `learns`: the probability of transitioning to the "knowing" state given "not known".
-* `forgets`: the probability of transitioning to the `not know` state given `know`.
+* `forgets`: the probability of transitioning to the "not knowing" state given "known".
 * `prior`: the prior probability of knowing
 The `fitmodel` also includes a number of emissions probability, which includes the following:
-* `guesses`: the probability of guessing correctly, given student `not know`.
+* `guesses`: the probability of guessing correctly, given skill is "not known".
-* `slips`: the probability of picking incorrect answer, given student `know`.
+* `slips`: the probability of picking incorrect answer, given skill is "known".

 ## Running xBKT ##